lorenzoleone/lorenzoleone.github.io/magic.md

-The stabilizer Rènyi entropy also reveals the connection between the resource theory of magic states and the problem of quantum certification of quantum states.
+The stabilizer Rènyi entropy also discloses the connection between the resource theory of magic states and the problem of quantum certification of quantum states.
 A quantum certificate guarantees the correct application of a given quantum process or the correct preparation of the desired quantum state.
 This is commonly done in terms of a measure of quality, i.e. a measure of distance having the interpretation of worst-case distinguishability.
 However, the bottleneck of certification procedures is the feasibility in terms of resources, i.e. the number of experiments needed for the certification.
 In[^3] we bound the cost
 \\(N_{\psi}\\) of a direct fidelity estimation protocol, introduced by Flammia and Liu[^4], in terms of the Stabilizer Rènyi entropy:

 $$ O(e^{M_{2}(|\psi\rangle)}) \le N_{\psi}\le O(e^{M_{0}(|\psi\rangle)})$$